PaddlePaddle/PaddleDetection/README_en.md

 **Clarification：**

-- `CBResNet` stands for `Cascade-Faster-RCNN-CBResNet200vd-FPN`, which has highest mAP on COCO as 53.3%
+- `ViT` stands for `ViT-Cascade-Faster-RCNN`, which has highest mAP on COCO as 55.7%
 - `Cascade-Faster-RCNN`stands for `Cascade-Faster-RCNN-ResNet50vd-DCN`, which has been optimized to 20 FPS inference speed when COCO mAP as 47.8% in PaddleDetection models
-- `PP-YOLO` reached accuracy as 45.9% on COCO dataset, inference speed as 72.9 FPS on Tesla V100, higher than [YOLOv4]([[2004.10934] YOLOv4: Optimal Speed and Accuracy of Object Detection](https://arxiv.org/abs/2004.10934)) in terms of speed and accuracy
-- `PP-YOLO v2`are optimized `PP-YOLO`.
-It reached accuracy as 49.5% on COCO dataset, inference speed as 68.9 FPS on Tesla V100.
-- `PP-YOLOE`are optimized `PP-YOLO v2`.
+- `PP-YOLOE` are optimized `PP-YOLO v2`.
 It reached accuracy as 51.4% on COCO dataset, inference speed as 78.1 FPS on Tesla V100
+- `PP-YOLOE+` are optimized `PP-YOLOE`.
+It reached accuracy as 53.3% on COCO dataset, inference speed as 78.1 FPS on Tesla V100
 - The models in the figure are available in the[ model library](#模型库)

 </details>